hellohaptik/docs_haptik/docs/bot-builder/basic/sharebot.md

 - On clicking the Demo Link button, a link is generated which is referred to as Demo Link.

 - The Demo link can be shared across for testing.
-It gives an idea of how the actual bot will function.
+It gives an idea of how the actual IVA will function.

 ![SB_2](assets/SB2.png)